 Signs And Symptoms Of Influenza

 Influenza or the flu is also a viral infection that affects the upper respiratory tract.
 It is usually a common complaint during the winter months.

 The symptoms of flu can set in suddenly and include:

-When you are pregnant, even simple illnesses may last longer than usual, thanks to your weakened immune system.
+When you are pregnant, even simple illnesses may last longer or have a more serious effect than usual, because of your weakened immune system.

 In any case, your best bet during a cold or flu is to find as much comfort as you can.

 Some things you can do to manage your cold or flu symptoms include: